CSCC09-slidify/slidify/README.md

 ## Bullet points outlining how to fulfill "Additional Requirements"

-* A piece of the application must interact with a webhook by an external service (?)

 * A piece of the application is “real-time”, which means it can reflect other user changes without refreshing
   * Users can see the slides and progress percentage as they are being generated in "real-time"